SihanChen46/computational_bootcamp/resources/quiz_policies.md

 - Once you finish the quiz, you have to leave the room.
 At a minimum, remaining in the room is a distraction to the other students still working on the quiz.
 Opening notes, browsing the Internet, or using your phone could be considered facilitating cheating.
 Just leave the room after submitting quiz.

-Please reach out the instructor about any questions or clarifications.
+Please reach out to the instructor about any questions or clarifications.

 -----